rhsgsa/hybrid-cloud-coolstore/f5/README.md

 1. For all 3 clusters, bring up the initial sites (all pods in ves-system namespace)
 1. Wait for the site to register
 1. Confirm the pending registration in the F5 UI
-1. Configure http load ballancers for all 3 sites
+1. Configure http load balancers for all 3 sites

-# Miscellanious Notes
+# Miscellaneous Notes

 Fetch the CLI: